Search

 Third, firms have incentives to compete and make commercially sound decisions.
 This supports efficient allocation of labour, capital or natural resource wealth and other scarce resources in the economy.

-Finally, commercialisation of state-owned enterprises plays an important role in strengthening the market discipline.
-While private ownership has progressed considerably in the EBRD regions over the past two decades, many areas remain dominated by state-owned or state-influenced enterprises.
+Finally, commercialisation of state-owned enterprises plays an important role in strengthening market discipline.
+While private ownership has progressed considerably in the EBRD regions, many areas remain dominated by state-owned or state-influenced enterprises.